nikitin-p/darevskia-pericentromere-analysis/README.md

 * `--from_fastq` Start the pipeline from raw reads.
 The reads in the `fastq` format will be downloaded automatically from SRA.
 By deafult, the FastQC analysis and read trimming will be performed, but contigs will not be assembled (unless the `--enable_tarean` option is also set): instead, the pre-assembled contigs will be used.

     * `--enable_magicblast` Assess contamination with Magic-BLAST. **Warning!** This step is resource-heavy and may require several days, depending on available resources.
-This option can be specified only with the `--from_fastq` option and requires the `--db_dir` option.
+This option can be specified only with the `--from_fastq` option and requires the `--db_dir` option. **Caveat!** May not work with `Nextflow 23.04.1` or, possibly, higher.
+See the `db_dir` channel creation in [workflows/darevskia.nf](https://github.com/nikitin-p/darevskia-pericentromere-analysis/blob/master/workflows/darevskia.nf).

         * `--db_dir <magicblast_dir>` Directory with Magic-BLAST databases (see the **Input** section for details).
 This option can be specified only with the `--enable_magicblast` option.